What is Myhre Syndrome?

 Although the correct pronunciation of this Norwegian name is more like MEER-a or M-yureh, Dr. Myhre used a version common in the United States, MY-ree.
 Myhre syndrome is an extremely rare genetic disorder, caused by a mutation in the SMAD4 gene.
 In Myhre Syndrome this mutation is referred to as a de novo mutation because it happens by chance.
 It is not caused by anything a parent did or didn’t do.

 Myhre syndrome is unique because the change causes the SMAD4 gene to work more rather than slow it down.
 When this happens, it is called a gain-of-function mutation.
-Myhre Syndrome can be viewed as a connective tissue disorder.
 Of the many body systems which are affected, the skin is usually firm, and scars can become thick.
 There is also a risk in some people to have scar tissue (fibrosis) with surgery.
 Joints are stiff, and can progress to contractures or arthritis.
 The rib cage is stiff (restrictive).
 Affected individuals often have problems with the cardiovascular and respiratory systems.
 Some of these problems gradually get worse and can lead to potentially life-threatening complications.
 Currently there is no cure.

 Every person who has Myhre syndrome is slightly different.
 Some common characteristics include: